DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

 > *This video is shown entirely on dbt cloud IDE but the same steps can be followed locally on the IDE of your choice*

 > [!TIP]
->* If you recieve an error stating "Permission denied while globbing file pattern." when attempting to run `fact_trips.sql` this video may be helpful in resolving the issue
+>* If you receive an error stating "Permission denied while globbing file pattern." when attempting to run `fact_trips.sql` this video may be helpful in resolving the issue
 >
 >[![](https://markdown-videos-api.jorgenkh.no/youtube/kL3ZVNL9Y4A)](https://youtu.be/kL3ZVNL9Y4A&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=34)